ullenius/namnsdag/README.md

 ## Build
 Requirements:

-* node.js v10.x or later.
+* node.js v8.x or later.
+* npm is *not* needed.

+## Running tests
-npm is only required in order to install dependencies used by the unit tests.
+npm is only required in order to run the unit tests.

 ```bash
 $ npm install